-The Corporation's executive compensation program is structured to have three main components: base salary, short-term incentives (bonuses), and long-term incentives, including RSUs and performance share units ("PSUs").
+The Corporation's executive compensation program is structured to have three main components: base salary, short-term incentives (bonuses), and LTIs, including restricted share units ("RSUs") and performance share units ("PSUs").
 The following table sets out the Corporation's plans by component of compensation and discusses how each component relates to the Corporation's overall executive compensation objective.

-Compensation element Form Performance period Objective Base Salary Cash Annual Immediate cash incentive for the Corporation's executive officers; should be at levels competitive with the comparator group that competes with the Corporation for business opportunities and executive talent.
+Compensation Performance period element Form Objective Base Salary Cash Annual Immediate cash incentive for the Corporation's executive officers; should be at levels competitive with the comparator group that competes with the Corporation for business opportunities and executive talent.
 Ensure internal equity and competitiveness.
 Short-term incentive plan Cash based on performance Annual Encourage and reward performance over the financial year compared to predefined goals and objectives and reflect progress toward company-wide performance objectives and personal objectives.
 Reflect a pay-for-performance philosophy (corporate, business unit and individual performance).
+Long-term incentive plans (1) RSUs (50%) 3-year cliff vesting Ensure that the executive officers are motivated to achieve long- term growth of the Corporation and continuing increases in shareholder value and provide capital accumulation linked directly to the Corporation's performance.

-Long-term incentive plans (1) RSUs (50%) 3-year cliff vesting Ensure that the executive officers are motivated to achieve long-term growth of the Corporation and continuing increases in shareholder value and provide capital accumulation linked directly to the Corporation's PSUs (50%) 3-year cliff vesting performance.
-100% of both long-term incentive plans are time based.
-50% of the long-term incentive plan (PSU) is subject to performance vesting conditions.
-This combination emphasizes (i) the retention element of the equity awards, (ii) the "at risk" nature of the equity awards, and (iii) the tie to company performance for the PSUs.
+Compensation Performance period element Form Objective PSUs (50%) 3-year cliff vesting 100% of both LTI plans are time based.
+50% of the LTI plan (PSU) is subject to performance vesting conditions.
+This combination emphasizes (i) the retention element of the equity awards, (ii) the "at risk" nature of the equity awards, and (iii) the tie to Corporation performance for the PSUs.
 Pension plans Pension plan (defined benefits, RRSP and 401K) Ongoing Attract and retain highly qualified executives by providing market-competitive benefits for income security in retirement.
 Health and other benefits and perquisites Health, dental, life, disability insurance plans Car allowance Ongoing Attract and retain healthy and high-performing executives by providing market-competitive benefits and perquisites.

-(1) Since fiscal year 2020, the long-term incentive award consists of an equity mix of 50% RSUs and 50% PSUs.
-Prior to fiscal year 2020, the long-term incentive award consisted of an equity mix of 50% stock options and 50% performance contingent restricted share units.
+(1) Since fiscal year 2020, the LTI award consists of an equity mix of 50% RSUs and 50% PSUs.
+Prior to fiscal year 2020, the LTI award consisted of an equity mix of 50% stock options and 50% performance contingent restricted share units.